open-telemetry/opentelemetry-java-instrumentation/instrumentation/logback/logback-mdc-1.0/library/README.md

-# MDC Instrumentation for Logback versions 1.0+
+# MDC Instrumentation for Logback version 1.0 and higher

 This module integrates instrumentation with Logback by injecting the trace ID and span ID from a mounted span using a custom Logback appender.